 Kudos to an organization, Course Hero, whose staff recently invited nine nursing educators including me to an event they hosted.
 They allowed us to share diverse ideas with each other about ways to improve our teaching of nursing students.
 The engaging and synergistic environment Course Hero staff created allowed the nursing faculty to embrace divergent ideas and collaborate to explore the best practice they could offer collectively.

-Course Hero in .
+Course Hero is located in the Google buildings’ complex, and participants were intrigued by the huge wood Google sign out front.
 We were in Silicon Valley, experiencing a technologically innovative environment, showcased by the open hyper-infectious activity within the Course Hero work setting.
-These brought in a group of nurses and the combination of cultures, ideas, and brain trust created an exciting event in which to take part.
+These mostly-millennials brought in a mostly-boomers group of nurses and the combination of cultures, ideas, and brain trust created an exciting event in which to take part.
 That activity allowed us to reflect on who we are, who we can become, and how we can achieve a synergistic outcome of great things when we work together.